-Use this space to get used to the car, the track, and try to find the input for getting your tire pressures right under the weather conditions present in the server.
+Use this space to get used to the car, and the track, and try to get your tire pressures right under the weather conditions present in the server.
 You can race against people in free practice, as long as you don’t excessively block other racers.

-Use your mini-map to judge whether people on a fast lap are close when exiting the pits.
+Although Qualifying is about solo performance be aware of your surroundings, and use your mini-map to judge whether people on a fast lap are close when exiting the pits.
 If you get blue flags during qualifying, that means someone on a timed lap is approaching you.
 Please let them pass your car.
-When starting a flying lap yourself, make sure there is about a 2-3 second gap between you and the person in front to make sure you don’t hinder each other.
+Also, when starting a flying lap yourself, make sure there is about a 2-3 second gap between you and the person in front to make sure you don’t hinder each other.

 There are two procedures: a short one where all cars are released simultaneously and drive in double-file to the start.
 Then there is a lengthy, full lap warm-up procedure (recognisable by it starting on the grid).
 In this case, cars are released one by one as they drive single-file to the end, where they need to start driving double-file again.

 Follow the instructions of the widget on the screen.
 Cars are ghosted, so you don’t have to worry about bumping into anyone.
-Another tip: holding your brakes is a better way to warm up your tires (and brakes, duh) compared to merely weaving.
+Another tip: holding your brakes is a better way to warm up your tires (and brakes) compared to merely weaving.
 Use this to your advantage!